kubernetes/website/docs/admin/extensible-admission-controllers.md

 For a Create request received by the apiserver, if the request matches any of the `rules` of an initializer, the `Initializer` admission controller will add the initializer to the `metadata.initializers` field of the created object.
 Thus the initializer controller will notice the creation and initialize the object.

-Make sure that all expansions of the `<apiGroup, apiVersions,resources>` tuple in a `rule` are valid; if they are not, separate them to different `rules`.
+Make sure that all expansions of the `<apiGroup, apiVersions, resources>` tuple in a `rule` are valid; if they are not, separate them in different `rules`.

 After you create the `initializerConfiguration`,  the system will take a few seconds to honor the new configuration.